haolian9/gallop.nvim/readme.md

 https://user-images.githubusercontent.com/6236829/238657940-b8c6fc48-49d0-4337-8ac9-8066b6274f63.mp4

 ## design choices
+* be minimal: no callback, no back-forth, no {treesitter,lsp}-backed
 * only for the viewport of currently window
-* every label is one printable ascii char
+* every label is a printable ascii char
-* when there are not enough labels, targets will be discarded silently
+* when labels are not enough, the rest targets will be discarded silently
-* be minimal: no callback, no back-forth, no {treesitter,lsp}-backed
 * no excluding comments and string literals
-* opininated pattern for targets
-* no cache
+* no caching collected targets
 * respect jumplist

 ## limits, undefined behaviors